 The biological definition of a fruit is stricter and debates about the status of certain fruits such as like tomato are still going on.
 In a biological sense, many fruits are true fruits while some are culinary fruits.
 We use some true fruits like tomato, cucumber, peas and eggplant as vegetables as they are not sweet.
 In technical terms, cereal grains are also a type of fruit.
 But we consider them as edible seeds.
 Botanists categorize fruits into many categories such as simple fruits, aggregate fruits and multiple fruits based on the flower type from which they originate.

 What are Vegetables?

-There is no definition for the word vegetable, edible part of the plant, other than fruit and seed, called as vegetable.
-It could be leaves as in the case of spinach, the roots as in the case of radish, the flowers as in coli flower.
-As it has no scientific definition, traditions and cultures play great role in deciding the status of vegetables, for instance, many people consider mushrooms as vegetables, some others consider them a separate food class.
-Avocado is treated as a fruit in certain countries while in others it is used as vegetable.
-Some vegetables are used in raw form, like carrots and radish where as some others must be cooked before eating like bitter ground and lady finger.
+As vegetables have no scientific definition, traditions and cultures play a great role in deciding the status of vegetables.
+For instance, many people consider mushrooms as vegetables.
+Some others consider them a separate food class.
+When considering avocado, certain countries treat it as a fruit while other countries treat it as a vegetable.
+Some vegetables are available in raw form, like carrots and radish whereas some others such as bitter gourd and ladyfinger must be cooked before eating.

-What is the difference between Fruits and Vegetables?
+What are the Similarities Between Fruits and Vegetables?

-Fruits, vegetables their juices and extracts are part of our everyday life.
-Their nutritional value makes them equally important for us, but both are different.
-Fruits are known for their sweetness whereas vegetables give savoury taste.
-Fruits protect seeds while vegetable could be any part of a plant.
+Fruits and vegetables are part of our daily life; we use them in different forms, either after cooking or in raw form, like salads.
+Fruits and vegetables are natural sources of vitamins, fibres and many minerals.
+These colourful ingredients not only make our food good looking, but they are also essential for the proper function of our body.
+Fruits, vegetables, their juices and extracts are part of our everyday life.
+Their nutritional value makes them equally important to us.
+However, there are several differences between fruits and vegetables.
+Fruits are known for their sweetness whereas vegetables give a savoury taste.
+Fruits protect seeds while vegetable can be any part of a plant.
 Their uses also make them different from each other, but both are important for the existence of life on this planet.